lifemikey/objectstorage-swift/FAQ.md

 ## How Do I Interact with Object Storage?

-Users access Object Storage through the Customer Portal, IBM Bluemix Infrastructure’s API or a third party client.
+Users access Object Storage through the {{site.data.keyword.slportal}}, {{site.data.keyword.BluSoftlayer_full}}’s API or a third party client.
 For best results, use the Object Storage through the API.
 Interacting with Object Storage through our API allows the most control over your files and greater flexibility when utilizing your Object Storage account.

 ## What Are the Best Uses for Object Storage?

 The best uses are for long term static data that do not require frequent manipulation.
 Examples include photographs, videos, backups, virtual machine images.
 Object Storage is not recommended for data sets that need to be manipulated often.

-## Which Devices Can Connect and Upload to an Object Storage Account via the Customer Portal?
+## Which Devices Can Connect and Upload to an Object Storage Account via the {{site.data.keyword.slportal}}?

-Any mobile device currently supported by IBM Bluemix Infrastructure has the ability to connect and upload items to the user’s Object Storage account via the Portal.
-IBM Bluemix Infrastructure currently supports iOS (iPhone, iPod Touch, iPad) Android and Windows Phone through our mobile apps designed with each device in mind.
-To download the IBM Bluemix Infrastructure Mobile app for your device, go to the Mobile Apps page on IBM Bluemix Infrastructure’s website.
+Any mobile device currently supported by {{site.data.keyword.BluSoftlayer_full}}  has the ability to connect and upload items to the user’s Object Storage account via the Portal. {{site.data.keyword.BluSoftlayer_full}} currently supports iOS (iPhone, iPod Touch, iPad) Android and Windows Phone through our mobile apps designed with each device in mind.
+To download the {{site.data.keyword.BluSoftlayer_full}} Mobile app for your device, go to the Mobile Apps page on {{site.data.keyword.BluSoftlayer_full}}’s website.

 ## What Type of Authentication Do I Need for Object Storage?

 Each Object Storage account requires the API Key for the master user account.
-These are available under View Credentials upon accessing the Object Storage section your Portal.
+These are available under View Credentials upon accessing the Object Storage section your {{site.data.keyword.slportal}}.

 ## What Are the Object Storage Authentication Endpoints on the Public and Private Networks?